What is Upgrade Insecure Requests?

-Upgrade Insecure Requests is a Content Security Policy header that can be used to tell browsers to call things using HTTPS rather than HTTP.
+- The “upgrade-insecure-requests” Content Security Policy header is used to tell browsers to request things using HTTPS rather than HTTP.

 HTTPS is more secure than HTTP, so changing a request from HTTP to a request using HTTPS is the “upgrade”.

 Insecure requests are any request using HTTP rather than HTTPS.